MAPC/cartogram-relay/README.md

 ## Note on SELECT order
 If you have a series, Infogram requires the first element of the array to be the name of that series.
 Thus, the output is sensitive to the order in which columns are listed.

+# Why?
+Some like to keep their data in one place, and would like one source of truth as a matter of data infrastructure.
+For those using CartoDB (and Carto's syncing feature), this is a perfect solution for building live charts that update whenever data in Carto is updated.

 # Deploy your own server:

 MAPC will host this as long as it is financially feasible, but if you'd like to deploy to your own infrastructure, click here: